Creating & Performing a Production Run

 You will be asked to confirm.

-If there are and steps you have missed, such as, assigning batches or tracking labour, you will receive a warning about these after clicking FINALISE STAGE.
+If there are and steps you have missed, such as, assigning batches or tracking labour, you will receive a warning about these after clicking .

 Click Save Changes to save any changes made without finalising the stage.

-After selecting a product in the Production Batches list, clicking on the 3 dot on the right of the page will bring up an additional menu.
+Before finalising all stages, selecting a product from the Production Batches list and clicking the three dots on the right side of the page will open an additional menu.

 Will save the current stage.